Translated by Hilary Keyes

 The open terrace seats are also quite lovely, and through the large windows located in the spacious interior, great views of the fountain and nature of the park itself can be appreciated.

 If you would like to take a short break in Ueno Park, we recommend visiting the Park Side Cafe.
 On sunny days the terrace seats offer views that make you feel like you're surrounded by nature; here you can truly enjoy a relaxing time.

 The Ueno Sakura Festival takes place from mid-March to the start of April annually.
-Paper lanterns are strewn throughout the park, beautifully lighting up the sakura at night.
-Stands selling yakitori, yakisoba and other Japanese fast foods are established within the grounds and great crowds of people gather to view the cherry blossoms, making this already popular park even busier than usual.
+Paper lanterns are strewn throughout the park, beautifully lighting up the cherry blossoms at night.
+Stands selling yakitori, yakisoba, and other Japanese fast foods are established within the grounds and great crowds of people gather to view the cherry blossoms, making this already popular park even busier than usual.

 Cherry blossoms at Shinobazu Pond, Ueno Park

 It is a very popular area, so if you are planning on meeting people to see the cherry blossoms with, rather than meeting in the park itself, try to meet outside the park first and then travel to your spot after everyone has made it to the location.
 If you are looking for a place to meet up with people during the sakura season, then the paper lanterns at the entrance to Ueno Park or the Ueno Green Salon cafe to the inner right of the entrance are both very convenient spots.